 Another time, when I was consulting for a school district, a teacher remarked, "I hate giving grades.
+I don't think We can replace language that implies lack of choice with language that acknowledges choice.

-I don't think they are helpful and they create a lot of anxiety on the part of students.
+they are helpful and they create a lot of anxiety on the part of students.
 But I have to give grades: it's the district policy."
 We had just been practicing how to introduce language in the classroom that heightens consciousness of responsibility for one's actions.
 I suggested that the teacher translate the statement "I have to give grades because it's district policy" to "I choose to give grades because I want . . . " She answered without hesitation, "I choose to give grades because I want to keep my job," while hastening to add, "But I don't like saying it that way.
 It makes me feel so responsible for what I'm doing."